A Beginner’s Guide to Diamonds and More

 Should You Avoid It?

-Strong fluorescence in colorless diamonds (D–F) may cause a cloudy appearance.
+• Strong fluorescence in colorless (D–F) diamonds may cause a slightly milky or oily appearance.

 A Brief History of Diamonds